mikeldiazrodriguez/patterns_monforte/README.md

 /grids/ ... folder with the layers of the covariates used in GLM.

-/output/ ... folder with the output files in PDF format.
+/output/ ... folder with the output files.

 /shp/ ... folder with the layers of the sites, the random points and the study area in vector format.